-Other versions: Made in several colours: red, blue, yellow, gray, green…
+Other versions: This Venini blue pendant lamp exists in several colours: red, blue, yellow, grey, green…

-This hand blown blue pendant lamp was designed in the late 1950s, early in Massimo Vignelli’s career, when he lived in Venice.
-The lamp is made in blue and white glass by Venini, one of the most outstanding art glass companies on the Venetian island of Murano.
-None of these lamps are identical and are all handmade.
+This hand blown blue pendant lamp was designed in the late 50’s, early in Massimo Vignelli’s career, when he lived in Venice.
+The lamp is made by Venini, one of the most outstanding art glass companies on Murano.

 Born in Milan, Italy, Massimo Vignelli was one of the greatest graphic designers of the 20th century.
 His most famous and controversial design was his 1972 subway map of New York which replaced geographical accuracy with geometric clarity.